 banh tom

-• Potato starch – This helps thicken the batter and provides a good coating on the outside of the shrimp and sweet potatoes.
-I personally love frying with potato starch, but traditionally, corn starch, rice flour, or tapioca flour is used.
+I personally love using potato starch for this recipe even though it’s a little non-traditional.
+This helps thicken the batter and provides a good coating on the outside of the shrimp and sweet potatoes.
+I personally love frying with potato starch because it gives it the best crunch, but traditionally, corn starch, rice flour, or tapioca flour is used.
+You can use any of those starches for this recipe.

-Making my banh tom recipe
+How to make my banh tom recipe

-Tips on how to make the perfect banh tom?
+Tips on how to make the perfect banh tom

 How big should you cut the sweet potatoes?